What are PHINConnect and eReferral?

 On eReferral, providers and their staff can submit referrals online and follow up on the status of the referral, including a list of all upcoming appointments for a patient, and can submit clinical documentation.
-Users can also request a chance of demographic information or a PCP change for their patients.
+Users can also request a change of demographic information or a PCP change for their patients.

 In addition, documents can be printed and placed into your practice's medical record.

 PHINConnectis a view-only tool.
-Users will be unable to modify documents or other information, place orders or communicate with Children’s providers via this tool.
+Users will be unable to modify documents or other information, place orders or communicate with Seattle Children's providers via this tool.
 No information within PACS Web can be printed or exported to other applications.

-CIS View and eReferral are also available to designated office staff members.
-PACS Web is only accessible to providers.
+eReferral and CIS View are also available to designated office staff members.

 How do I get access?

 How will we be recognized as a “connected” provider?

-How do we add, delete or change practice info?
+How do we add, delete or change practice information?

-Is the information in Children’s Care Gateway printable?
+Is the information in CIS View, eReferral and PACS Web printable?